 Cons of Wholesaling Real Estate

-- Inconsistent Income: There are many things that are inconsistent in the real estate wholesaling business.
+Inconsistent Income: There are many things that are inconsistent in the real estate wholesaling business.
 The one that has to be the biggest challenge is the income.
-It is true that you’re able to control the amount of money on your deals. and you’re able to control your lead generation.
-What you’re not able to control is title problems, buyers backing out, and sometimes sellers backing out.
+It is true that you're able to control the amount of money on your deals. and you're able to control your lead generation.
+What you're not able to control is title problems, buyers backing out, and sometimes sellers backing out.
 These all present inconsistencies in your income, along with just the reality of being an entrepreneur.
-You must learn to be an excellent money manager.
+Learn how to be an excellent money manager.

-- Licenses Required in some states – Another thing to mention: when I started in 1998 none of the 50 states required a real estate license to be a real estate wholesaler.
+Licenses Required in some states - Another thing to mention: when I started in 1998 none of the 50 states required a real estate license to be a real estate wholesaler.
 Things have changed and in recent years, there are several states that require licensing.
 That changes the game in so many ways when it comes to entry points, start-up costs, and disclosures.
 One of the perks in the past was not needing a license since you were the principal in the transaction.
-I’ve compared the pros and cons of having a real estate license as a wholesaler, also so you can compare.